 The amount of compensation that you receive you will greatly depend upon the level of suffering inflicted on you by your condition.
 Solicitors are highly skilled in achieving the highest levels of settlement, and will negotiate compensation with a thorough overview of your losses.
 This means that they will endeavour to recover costs for the following:

 - Physical suffering

 - The emotional impact caused by the medical negligence

 - Any loss of earnings, both to date and likely future losses

 - Costs of treatment and prescriptions

 - The cost of travel to appointments and for treatment

-To find out if you or a loved one has a valid claim, enter your details into the contact form below.
-We will call you back as soon as possible to discuss your case.
+To find out if you or a loved one has a valid claim, enter your details into the contact form below or call free on 0800 678 1410.
+An experienced and friendly legal adviser will call you back as soon as possible to discuss your case.